New dementia toolkit is an Aladdin’s cave of informationNews

 “We have been delighted to facilitate the development and publication of this toolkit which adds to the wide range of integrated care pathways that are available currently.”

-The Dementia Interactive Care Pathway Toolkit is available to use or download by clicking here.
+The Dementia Interactive Care Pathway Toolkit is available to download by clicking the button above.

 The toolkit will be checked annually for updates (or if major changes occur to policy).